 Journey time: one hour and 5 minutes

 Lavenham, located in the heart of the beautiful Suffolk countryside, is considered the best preserved medieval village in Britain.
 In Tudor times, Lavenham was said to be the fourteenth richest city in England, despite its small size.
-Its beautiful wooden buildings and beautiful church, built on the success of the wool trade, make it a fascinating place to explore today.
-In 1257 the village obtained it market card and began to export its famous blue canvas to Russia.
+Prosperity stemmed from the wool trade, thanks to that were built beautiful half-timbered buildings and the church.
+It all began in 1257 when he obtained his market card and began to export his famous blue canvas to Russia.

 In the 14th century Edward III encouraged the English textile industry and Lavenham began to prosper.
 However, in the late 16th century, Dutch refugees in Colchester began weaving a lighter, cheaper, and more fashionable fabric, and the wool trade in Lavenham began to fail.
 Most of Lavenham’s buildings today date back to the 15th century, many of which have never been modified due to the fall of the weaving industry.
-Consequently the city is still very similar to how it was in the 15th century.
+People didn’t have the money to build new houses or change existing ones and so they continued to live in these old buildings.
+Consequently the city is still very similar to what it was in the 15th century.

 Alfriston is undoubtedly one of the most beautiful villages along the South Downs Way and is located on the banks of the Cuckmere River, about halfway between Lewes and Eastbourne.
 Located in a river valley with rolling hills all around, this beautiful location is characterized by the presence of the village and its wooden Tudor buildings.

 The history of this village is reflected in many of the beautiful buildings, such as the 14th century parish church and the House of the Clergy dating back to the same time, the first property purchased by the National Trust in 1896.
 It offers a wonderful look at how our ancestors lived during the medieval period and how their houses were built.